 As we began to compile this list of the 50 Best Bob Dylan Covers of All Time—asking for input from Paste readers, writers and editors—someone suggested that it might be easier to compile a list of artists who haven’t covered Dylan.
 I’ve listened to literally hundreds of Dylan covers over the course of the past week, trying to weigh choices like, “Who’s version of ‘Tomorrow Is a Long Time’ is better, Nick Drake or Nickel Creek?”
 But I don’t mean to make it sound like grueling work.
 My biggest take-away from this exercise is that going to Dylan for source material generally elevates whatever artist is tackling it.
 There are so many transcendent moments in these 50 songs.
 Antony’s trembling tenor veering “Knockin’ on Heaven’s Door” into a completely new direction.
 Beck making “Leopard-Skin Pill-Box Hat” sound like he wrote it.
 I could put this playlist on repeat, and it’d be a long while before it grew old.

-below.
-And thanks to all of Pastebrand-new discoveries for us.
-Here are the 50 Best Bob Dylan Covers of
+Here are the 50 Best Bob Dylan Covers of All Time:

 50. Cowboy Junkies – “If You Gotta Go, Go Now”